blackice2999/secureshare/README.txt

 a very simple Drupal module to implement the 2-klick-solution from heise.de ( http://www.heise.de/ct/artikel/2-Klicks-fuer-mehr-Datenschutz-1333879.html )
 for more privacy against Facebook, Twitter and Google+.
-This module implement the heise-jquery-code using libraries, so the user have to click one more time to activate the sharebuttons from Facebook, Twitter ore Google+.
+This module implement the heise-jquery-code using libraries, so the user have to click one more time to activate the sharebuttons from Facebook, Twitter or Google+.

 Installation:
 --------------